holidays/definitions/doc/SYNTAX.md

-# Holiday Gem Definition Syntax
+# Holiday Definition Syntax

+The definition syntax is a custom format developed over the life of this project.
 All holidays are defined in these YAML files.
 These definition files have three main top-level properties:

 * `months` - this is the meat!
 All definitions for months 1-12 are defined here
 * `methods` - this contains any custom logic that your definitions require